June 30, 2024 – Chicago, Illinois

 11:00 AM

 Cooler temperatures prevailed last night at the Benedictine Stadium in Lisle, but this did not dissuade the corps from bringing the heat.
-Oh, how those horns melt the matter between my temples during the ballad part of the program.
+Oh, how those horns melt the matter between my temples during the ballad parts of their programs.
 Precise movements in unison are sublime.
-Fast drills and high tosses combined with intense sounds excite the thalamus, sending sparks of body rushes.
+Fast drills and high tosses combined with intense sounds excite the pleasure button, sending sparks of body rushes.
 I will not dive into the show themes yet.
 There is more to sink in.
 For those who care about the scores, the top four placements from the Central Indiana show in Muncie did not change: Carolina Crown, Boston Crusaders, Phantom Regiment, and The Cavaliers.
 However, there was a swing in placement, with the Colts pulling ahead of the Blue Stars.
-Madison Scouts came in sixth.
+Madison Scouts came in seventh place, but you would think from the response from the fans, it would be much higher.
 Having experienced three shows now, I can say with certainty that they are all getting better and better.
+The six amigos were surrounded by friendly drum corps fans who enjoyed the repartee of this esteemed and seasoned drum corps cabal.
+Colin McNutt, the master percussion writer and teacher for the Boston Crusaders, joined us in our spare seat.
+BAC was the clear show favorite, as exhibited by the response from those around me, scoring first in percussion and color guard.

+The post-show morning with a full day off provides for some quiet downtime.
 We are at a comfortable hotel in Naperville, Illinois.
 Everything we would need is within a few blocks.
-There is a constant din of traffic on the nearby highway, and the power equipment buzzing away on this active Monday morning mixes in with the few bird calls in the surrounding well-maintained landscape.
-They are resurfacing the parking lot, giving it a new black paint to absorb the sun and accelerate climate change.
-Signs dominate the viewshed.
+There is a constant din of traffic on the nearby highway, and the power equipment buzzing away on this active Monday morning mixes in with a few bird songs in the surrounding well-maintained landscape.
+Franchise business signs dominate the viewshed amid the trees and acres of blacktop sprawling across the countryside.
 This is America.
-It stretches for 100s of miles in a radius from here south of Chicago.
+It stretches for hundreds of miles in a radius from Chicago.
 Observing the tall buildings of the Chicago skyscape from far across the lake yesterday was an interesting perspective.
 Seeing it up close and personal while wending through the city on the way to the Airport was quite another.
-This cityscape is relatively flat, with no more than 4-story buildings with thousands of acres of blacktop.
-We are about to head to Ohio.
-Six souls will rocket across the landscape in a seven-passenger minivan.
-I will be in the back seat.
+This cityscape outside downtown is relatively flat, with no more than 4-story buildings and thousands of acres of impervious surfaces.
+Kevin, you are not in Vermont now.
+Writing these words of reflection while away the time as others prepare for the day and checkout.
+We are about to head to Ohio for the Summer Music Games in Cincinnati.
+Six souls will rocket across the landscape in a seven-passenger minivan at a diagonal dissecting Indiana.
+I am no longer in control of my destiny.
+I will be in the way back seat.
 Wish me luck.

 8:00 PM – Mason, Ohio

-I am on a patio in Southwestern Ohio at a short-term rental, a 4-bedroom house Brother Garry rented for the six vagabond drum corps fans who have bonded together these past two days.
-I am the outlier, given the history and contribution to drum corps that these individuals represent.
-However, given their personalities, things got off to somewhat of a shambolic start yesterday as we assembled at the rental center and proceeded on our way to Lisle.
+After several hours of speeding along the concrete interstates, curled up in the back seat, I am safely transported to our destination.
+Sitting on a patio in Southwestern Ohio at a short-term rental, a 4-bedroom house in a quiet neighborhood, I can catch up with you.
+The six Vagabond drum corps fans have bonded together these past two days.
+I am the outlier, given the history and contribution to the drum corps activity that these individuals have made.
+My marching legacy was a small-town corps in upstate New York.
+These folks marched in competitive corps and have helped form and shape major world-class DCI corps.
+Given our personalities and attention deficit disorders, things got off on somewhat of a shambolic start yesterday as we assembled at the O’Hare car rental center and proceeded on our way to Lisle.
 Today, after a great evening of drum corps and a leisurely start, our travels went much smoother as the sextet began to find the common rhythm.
 Brother Tim skillfully guided the coach through the open roads and urban stretches of the Eisenhower spaghetti.
-With the help of Siri, we are now at a short-term rental 4-bedroom house somewhere north of Cincinnati.
+Siri guided us here to our short-term rental house somewhere north of Cincinnati, where we will spend the next two nights.
+It is time to fulfill Sandy’s goal of food, fun, and merriment.

-I will try and recap what we experienced last night for fear of sounding redundant.
+During our long drive, we conversed about the drum corps activity.
 First, I should explain that I have often observed that the scores are not necessarily a reflection of the reaction in the stands.
 That is, the highest-scoring corps is not always the one the crowd reacts most favorably toward.
 That was evident last night, in my humble opinion.
-I humbly add that I have no real critical judging experience and that is as far as I will go for now.
+I humbly add that I have no real critical judging experience other than what I feel and how I react.
+Quite often, my reactions are uncontrolled emotional sparks that electrify my skin, raise the hair on the back of my neck, and soak my eyeballs.
+These visceral responses are caused by the combination of the sights and sounds on the field, the reaction of others around me, and my personal attachment.
+Familiarity with a particular corps has an additive effect.
+That is as far as I will go for now.
 I will keep you posted.